MicrosoftDocs/sql-docs/docs/azure-data-studio/quickstart-mysql.md

 # Quickstart: Use Azure Data Studio to connect and query MySQL (Preview)

-This quickstart shows how to use Azure Data Studio to connect to a MySQL server (hosted on-premises, on VMs, on managed MySQL in other clouds or on Azure Database for MySQL - FLexible Server), create a database, and use SQL statements to query, insert, update and delete data in the database.
+This quickstart shows how to use Azure Data Studio to connect to a MySQL server (hosted on-premises, on VMs, on managed MySQL in other clouds or on Azure Database for MySQL - FLexible Server), create a database, and use SQL statements to insert and query data in the database.

 ## Prerequisites